swift-kim/flutter-tizen/doc/develop-plugin.md

 ### 2. Add Tizen platform code (.cc)

-Before getting started, it is recommended to install the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and add the `flutter-tizen/bin/cache/artifacts/engine/common` directory to your workspace in VS Code.
+Note: Before getting started, it is recommended to install the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and add the `flutter-tizen/bin/cache/artifacts/engine/common` directory to your workspace in VS Code.

 The implementation of the plugin can be found in the `tizen/src/plugin_name_plugin.cc` file.
 In this file, you will see: